Thornlie, Western Australia: Facilities

 Thornlie is primarily a dormitory suburb with strong transport links to employment elsewhere in the metropolitan region.
 Albany Highway connects the suburb to the CBD, Roe Highway links it the regional road network.
-Thornlie is also home to the Terminus of the Thornlie Line, which is a spur line off of the Armadale and Thornlie lines.
+Thornlie is also home to the terminus of the Thornlie line, which is a spur line off of the Armadale line.
 There are also frequent bus services that serve Thornlie railway station, such as the high frequency route 930 to Elizabeth Quay bus station.
 There are many other bus services that connect Thornlie Station to other stations on the Transperth Network, such as route 210 and 211 both operating to Gosnells railway station.
 Also route 206 which serves Cannington railway station.
-In the future Thornlie Station will be upgraded as part of the Thornlie-Cockburn Link works by Metronet, Which will mean that Thornlie Station will no longer be the terminus of the Thornlie Line.
+In the future, Thornlie railway station will be upgraded as part of the Thornlie-Cockburn Link works by Metronet, which will mean that it will no longer be the terminus of the Thornlie–Cockburn line.
 Retail services are provided through local and neighbourhood centres, the largest of which are Thornlie Square Shopping Centre (1970s) and the Forest Lakes Forum (1990s).
 A range of sporting facilities are available for community use include lawn bowls, tennis courts, a skate park, swimming pool, gyms and ovals for cricket and football.
 Baseball Park, built in 2007, is the home of Perth Heat, a team in the Australian Baseball League.